syl20bnr/spacemacs-elpa-mirror/stable-melpa/rg-readme.txt

 flag for the rg command line.
 Such flags can then be toggled from the results buffer to repeat the search with updated flags.

+The `rg-define-search' macro can be used to define custom search functions that is not available in this package.

 The two `rg-save-search' functions will allow for saving search result buffers with or without custom naming.
 `rg-list-searches' will display a list of all search buffers with